 3 Environment Setup

 This section overviews some useful modifications to your general computing environment.
-You must use a Mac or PC computer, not a tablet.
+It is designed for a Mac or PC computer, not a tablet or phone.

 All sections of this tutorial, including this one, are designed to be completed independently.
 Since portions of the skills in this section are required for the other sections, pieces of these skills will also be shown in subsequent sections.
-You can simply skip over those sections if you start here.
+You can simply skip over those skill explanations in subsequent sections if you start here.

 There are two major and one minor benefit to starting here.